-Competition Guide for Members
+Competition Guide and Rules for Members

 For the Regular Monthly meetings each Club member can enter 3 images in to the competition.
 Due to Covid-19 there will be no Print competitions this season therefore the entries will only be MONO dpi or COLOUR dpi

 You can enter 3 colour images, 3 mono images or a combination of both as long as the total number of entries does not exceed 3

 All entries are submitted to the Competition Secretary at least two weeks before the date set for the competition.
 The “handing in” dates are listed in the club programme.